Homomorphisms between XL-type Artin groups: Generators of the automorphism group

 \section{Generators of the automorphism group}

-The goal of this final section is to describe a generating set of the automorphism group of XXXL-type Artin groups (and more generally large-type Artin groups of hyperbolic type that satisfy the Cycle of Standard Trees Property), when the presentation graph does not have cut-vertices.
+The goal of this final section is to describe a generating set of the automorphism group of XXXL-type Artin groups (and more generally XL-type Artin groups that satisfy the Cycle of Standard Trees Property), when the presentation graph does not have cut-vertices.

 \begin{definition}[Edge-twist \cite{brady2002rigidity}] Let $\Gamma$ be a simplicial graph, let $e$ be a separating edge of $\Gamma$ with vertices $a, b\in V(\Gamma)$, and let $\Gamma_1, \Gamma_2$ induced subgraphs of $\Gamma$ such that $\Gamma_1 \cup \Gamma_2 = \Gamma$ and $\Gamma_1 \cap \Gamma_2 = e$.
 (Note that the graphs $\Gamma_1, \Gamma_2$ may not be unique.)